 Whether it's the tools your opticians and technicians need to use for practice management and EHR or exam machines and energy consumption levels, the millennial generation appreciates an up-to-date practice.
 They're savvy enough to know when technology is outdated and will search for practices that maximize efficiency and prioritize patient comfort.

-If you invest in an Optomap and iCare Tonometer, your patients don't have to sit through uncomfortable puffs of air and inconvenient eye dilations.
+If you invest in iCare Tonometer, your patients don't have to sit through uncomfortable puffs of air and inconvenient eye dilations.
 Furthermore, they want you to unpack the medical jargon and explain your procedures through the use of technology like iPads and videos.

 We've talked a lot about the benefits of social media for growing your practice, but it's even more vital in order to grow your millennial patient base and staff.
 The first thing you should be doing is making sure your existing patients are leaving positive reviews, posting photos on Instagram or Facebook, and engaging with you online.
 If a young, qualified candidate is applying to be part of your optometry team, they will surely check your social media presence to see photos of the office, staff, and what patients have to say.
 Show them a good first impression.

-Much like picking a new restaurant for dinner, the best way for patients who have moved to a new city or area to find an optometrist is to trust a Yelp review they read online.
-If you have high-quality images on Google Maps, accurate information on Yelp or other review websites, and regularly post to your social media networks, you're more likely to be perceived as a valuable practice by the community.
+Much like picking a new restaurant for dinner, the best way for patients who have moved to a new city or area to find an optometrist is to trust a Google or Yelp review they read online.
+If you have high-quality images on Google Maps, accurate information on review websites, and regularly post to your social media networks, you're more likely to be perceived as a valuable practice by the community.

 We know that millennials will buy most of the things they need online due to convenience, but you should emphasize the value of buying from your dispensary.
 Sales techniques, carrying trendy brands, and lens fittings are all valuable when the patient is already in your practice, but how do you get millennials to choose to browse your dispensary?